There's plenty of ways in which you can get active with birds from home.

 You can also get info on making your garden wildlife and bird friendly.
 Don’t forget that as well as birds, lots of animals may visit your garden: badgers, rabbits, butterflies, toads and frogs, earthworms, snails, mice, hedgehogs – it’s a real underworld out there!
 You can have the most magical evening watching your own safari at home in the garden, on your balcony, from your window or in sitting quietly in a country lane.

-The RSPB has an excellent on-line shop in which you can get many wildlife accessories from hedgehog houses to house martin nests, and also treat someone special to a gift that will help with conservation efforts such as creating meadows, planting hedgerows, preserving rainforest & planting trees - all essential to the wellbeing of animals & people - just check out their virtual gifts section.
+The RSPB has an excellent on-line shop in which you can get many wildlife accessories from hedgehog houses to house martin nests, and also treat someone special to a gift that will help with conservation efforts such as creating meadows, planting hedgerows, preserving rainforest & planting trees - all essential to the wellbeing of animals & people - just check out their Pressies to Protect section.
 It means you can not only help plant native trees but also help with rainforest conservation abroad.
 Click here to go to RSPB shop

 Go for nature walks